psp2704/income-expense-tracker/README.md

 # income-expense-tracker
-In this project we are going to build the application using which we can able to track down the income and the expenses that we have made.
+In this project we afre going to build the income expense tracker.
+In sthsi application we can able to track down the all income and expense that we have made for period of time.